 In the same vein, we might conceive of this as a mistake of a subject for its predicates, or what life is for what could be said about it.

-Today, it is largely taken as a matter of course that inert particles bearing the properties of volume and extension aggregate to form “matter” and constitute the basic substratum of physical reality.
+Today, it is largely taken as a matter of course that elementary particles collectively bearing the properties of volume and extension aggregate to form “matter” and constitute the basic substratum of physical reality.
 We will leave aside the fact that “matter” itself presents the same deficiency of real definition as “life” because if we attempted to treat every topic that presented itself we would end up treating none.
-As we indicated above, a basic property of what is called “matter” and what is postulated as the basis of physical reality is that it is inert.
-This is to say that it is non-living.
-As we also observed, given the departure point of lifeless matter, scientists attempt to formulate the causes and conditions that could explain the life, in its origin and propagation, out of this hypothetical condition of primordial lifelessness.
-As straightforward as such a starting-point might seem, we must question whether this straightforwardness is grounded in more than the contingency of present-day convention.
+A basic property of what is called “matter” and what is postulated as the basis of physical reality is that it is inert.
+This is to say that it is non-living, because living things all display some degree of alertness.
+As we also observed, given the departure point of lifeless matter, scientists attempt to formulate the causes and conditions that could explain life, in its origin and propagation, out of this hypothetical condition of primordial lifelessness.
+As straightforward as such a starting-point might seem, we must question whether this straightforwardness is grounded in more than the contingency of present-day scientific convention.
+In other words, is it scientific, or scientistic?
 One way to explore this question is to consider whether other societies have taken other departure points.

 It might be objected that the knowledge of modern physical science justifies our taking its starting point as the correct one.
 This would be to confuse physics with metaphysics, however, and to flout the first principles of reason.
+Precisely whether modern physical science offers the correct approach to life is the question at issue, and to merely affirm that it is represents a petitio principii of the first order because it attempts to enlist one possible conclusion as a premise of the argument itself.
 Naturally, one could reject reason altogether and suppose some manner of brute mechanistic materialism, but such an one has no basis to postulate anything altogether, including the very supposition of mechanism or materialism, and therefore such an one establishes himself as an enemy of science.
 Indeed, Descartes, who was perhaps the most seminal figure in codifying the modern conception of inert matter, still recognised the logical priority of metaphysics to the physical sciences:

 Thus, all Philosophy is like a tree, of which Metaphysics is the root, Physics the trunk, and all the other sciences the branches that grow out of this trunk.